awxlong/ucl-fhir-ehrsql-2024/README.md

+# UCL-FHIR 2024 Hackathon Abstract

+A bottleneck that comes with querying FHIR databases is to be highly proficient with the FHIR syntax, which may result in hampering accessibility to this service.
+In this hackathon, we aim to train a generative AI model that can translate natural language (NL) queries into standardize-format queries.
+This is a proof-of-concept project.
+This means that while there is no convenient dataset consisting of NL to FHIR queries, we will employ a NL query to SQL query dataset at https://www.codabench.org/competitions/1889/, where upon successfully training such model we can explore how can SQL queries be converted into FHIR queries.
+This proof-of-concept project aims to shed insights into how AI can play a role in smoothing human-computer interaction within the FHIR workflow.

+A shout-out to [Edward Choi](https://mp2893.com/), [Gyubok Lee](https://sites.google.com/view/gyuboklee), Sunjun Kweon, and [Seongsu Bae](https://seongsubae.info/) from [EdLab](https://mp2893.com/) @ [KAIST](https://gsai.kaist.ac.kr/) for organizing such competition!

+# Original repo's README

-# Reliable Text-to-SQL on Electronic Health Records - Clinical NLP Workshop @ NAACL 2024
+# Dataset to be used: Reliable Text-to-SQL on Electronic Health Records - Clinical NLP Workshop @ NAACL 2024

 ## [Overview](https://sites.google.com/view/ehrsql-2024)